filakhtov/gentoo-use-docs/net-misc/curl.md

 It is safe to disable this flag as it is only necessary when using cURL for downloading files from SMB protocol.

+### smtp
+Pass the `--enable-smtp` option to the configure script.
+Provide an ability to send emails using the SMTP (Simple Mail Transfer Protocol) server using the `smtp://` scheme, including over the encrypted SSL or TLS connections.

+The flag can be safely disabled.

 ### ssh
 Pass the `--with-libssh2` option to the configure script.
 Provide support for SCP and SFTP protocols using a `libssh2` library.
 Enable an `scp://` and an `sftp://` shemes to download files from an SSH server.